-In practice, we use exponential and logarithmic maps at center \textbf{0} for the transformation between the Euclidean and hyperbolic representations.
-After we get $\mathbf{w}_i$ in the $\mathcal{W^+}$-space, we first use a Multi-layer Perceptron (MLP) encoder to reduce the dimension of latent vectors in Euclidean space.
+We use exponential and logarithmic maps at origin $\textbf{0}$ for the transformation between the Euclidean and hyperbolic representations.
+After getting $\mathbf{w}_i$ in the $\mathcal{W^+}$-space, we first use a Multi-layer Perceptron (MLP) encoder to reduce the dimension of latent vectors in Euclidean space.
 Then we apply an exponential map to project the Euclidean latent code $z_{\mathbb{R}i}$ to hyperbolic space.
-After that, we use the hyperbolic feed-forward layer as ~\cite{Ganea18} to obtain the final hierarchical representation $z_{\mathbb{D}}$ as shown in Fig 2:
+After that, we use the hyperbolic feed-forward layer as ~\cite{Ganea18} to obtain the final hierarchical representation $z_{\mathbb{D}}$ as shown in Fig.~\ref{fig:flowchart}: